Absorption Painting – An Easy Process Art Activity

 Sometimes the best creativity happens when you least expect it.

-What began as a quick ‘left overs’ activity, turned into a beautiful process art activity that is super easy to do.
+What began as a quick ‘left overs’ activity, turned into a beautiful process art activity that is super fun and easy to do.

 This absorption painting technique is a lot like dropper painting, but more controlled and less messy.
 It combines the idea of Pointillism, where small dots of colour are combined to make a bigger image, with the science of absorption.